M-rcus/marcus-scripts/README.md

 ### PHP

 As of right now PHP scripts don't have dependencies (besides `php` itself).
-If they ever do, make sure to install [composer](https://getcomposer.org/) and run `composer install` in the project directory.
+If they ever do, make sure to install [Composer](https://getcomposer.org/) and run `composer install` in the project directory.
-If you're unsure: If there's a `composer.json` file in the project directory, get composer and run the command.
+If you're unsure: If there's a `composer.json` file in the project directory, get Composer and run the command.
+Unless `composer.json` exists at all in this project, Composer won't be necessary.

 ## What da script do